matoussynek/fuzzily/README.md

 # fuzzily

-An easy-to-use file fuzzy finder for vscode that works better the default file finder for navigating file structures with repeating file names. (at least for me it does)
+An easy-to-use file fuzzy finder for vscode that works better than the default file finder for navigating file structures with repeating file names. (at least for me it does)

 ## How to use